IT for Faculty/Staff

 Visit an Office of Student Computing Resources (OSCR) computer lab to use a wide variety of software.

-DIY your support with resources including Microsoft's Imagine Academy and LinkedIn Learning in EDGE Learning.
+DIY your support with resources including Microsoft's training and LinkedIn Learning in EDGE Learning.

 The online learning management system used at the University is D2L.